Nekroph/WorkForce/WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Setup a Non-US Market Instance.md

+This procedure is identical to the guidelines for the [[WorkForce/WT&A Standard Product Functional Implementation Essentials (PT105)/Setup A US Market Instance|US Market]] instructions, except you will not need the US Wage, Hour, and Holiday [[template]].
+You may also use this procedure to create a simple US Market]] without the rules.

+The Document Directory contains links to all of the documentation mentioned.

 ### Step 1: Environments Created

-Each customer must complete this step once. *WorkForce Cloud Services creates DEV, TEST, PROD, and any other appropriate environments upon execution of a SaaS agreement.
-To learn more about the progress of this first stage, project teams can file a ticket.
+*WorkForce Cloud Services creates DEV, TEST, PROD, and any other appropriate environments upon execution of a SaaS agreement.
+To check on the status of this initial stage, project teams can file a ticket.

-Log in to the Partner Community at https://workforcesoftware.force.com/customers to file a ticket.
+Log in to the [Partner Community](https://workforcesoftware.force.com/customers) to file a ticket.

-The most recent [[Global Base Dataset]] is used to begin the construction.
-Even so, in case there is a release between creating the environment and starting the configuration, you will reload this in the step that follows.
+The construction begins with the most recent [[Global Base Dataset]].
+Even yet, if there is a delay between environment formation and configuration start, you will reload this in a subsequent stage.

-When deciding which environment to work in, consultants should consult their project manager or configuration lead.
+*Consultants should discuss which environment to work in with their Project Manager or Configuration Lead.*

 ### Step 2: Gather Documentation

 Make sure you have the following documentation available before starting configuration:

-1. **Customer US Product Setup Questionnaire**
+1. **Customer Standard Product Setup Questionnaire**
 2. **GLOBAL_BASE Template Instructions**
 3. **STANDARD_PRODUCT Template Instructions**
-4. **US_WAGE_HOUR_AND_HOL Template Instructions**
-5. **WT&A US Base Product Creating Environment with Data**
+4. **WT&A US Base Product Creating Environment with** Data
-6. **WT&A Base Product Demonstration Guide**
+5. **WT&A Base Product Demonstration Guide**
-7. **(Optional) Additional Policy Profile Questionnaires**

-The client filling out the setup questionnaire is one of the initial steps in the implementation process.
-This might even be finished before the sales cycle.
+The client answering the setup questionnaire is one of the initial steps in the implementation process.
+This might happen as early as the sales cycle.

-The setup of the US [[Standard Product]] is not possible without the questionnaire.
+The [[Standard Product]] cannot be created without the questionnaire.

 ### Step 3: Reload the [[Global Base Dataset]]